 I recently visited Japan.
-After my previous visit six months ago, I concluded that the long-term status quo in terms of inflation, the labor market, economic growth and Bank of Japan (BoJ) policy would remain in place.
-This time, I returned much more optimistic that change is afoot after sensing a far more energized country.
+After my previous visit six months ago, I wrote a blog concluding that the long-term status quo in terms of inflation, the labour market, economic growth and Bank of Japan (BoJ) policy would remain in place.
+This time, I returned much more optimistic that change is afoot after sensing a far more energised country.
 In this blog, I look at what has changed in Japan’s macro and geopolitical landscape over the intervening six months.

 - Since the collapse of the property bubble in the early 1990s and the onset of deflationary forces which kept real-wage growth close to zero, Japan has been in a relative economic wilderness.
 Three decades later, we believe the prospects for positive real-wage growth are at their brightest for a generation.